soumyamsr/react-abstract-out-state-manager/README.md

 # react-abstract-out-state-manager
-Abstracting out state manager from react components, which will help in switching state managers
+Abstracting out state manager from react components, which will help in switching state managers.

+Currently it has options to switch between below state managers
+- Zustand
+- Redux Toolkit

 ## Installation